epic-kitchens/C7-VISOR-HOS/README.md

 ## Data Loader and Environments
 - Refer to [VISOR-HOS](https://github.com/epic-kitchens/VISOR-HOS) repository for how to load the data and generate COCO format annotation from the raw format in the download.
-You can also use other ways to load the data and other data formats.
+You can also use other ways to load the data and other data formats too.
 - Refer to [VISOR-HOS Environment](https://github.com/epic-kitchens/VISOR-HOS#environment) session for environment setup.